harterrt/harterrt/content/mozilla/fda-dog-food.md

 ## But how, though?

-It doesn't look that simple though.
+It doesn't look that simple.
 The FDA says DCM is usually either genetic or caused by a taurine deficiency.
 The FDA's tests show the grain-free dog foods aren't missing any important nutrients.
-Even weirder, Google says taurine comes primarily from _meat_ and definitely _not_ from grain.
+Even weirder, Google says taurine comes primarily from _meat_ and definitely not from grain.
 How could _removing_ grain cause a taurine deficiency?
 The opposite seems more likely.

 It sounds like the current hypothesis is that replacing corn and wheat with